-WHILE BROKERS OFTEN BECOME upset or even angry when they are named in customer arbitration, nothing strikes fear in the hearts of licensed individuals as much as being called to testify before their own regulatory body.
+WHILE BROKERS OFTEN BECOME upset or even angry when they are named in customer arbitration, nothing strikes fear in the hearts of licensed individuals as much as receiving an SEC subpoena or a FINRA 8210 request.

-The situation can arise in a number of ways, either by a simple telephone call from an SEC investigator, a call from a FINRA examination, an SEC Subpoena, or a request for an On The Record interview from FINRA.
+The situation can arise in a number of ways, either by a simple telephone call from an SEC investigator, a call from a FINRA examination, service of an SEC subpoena, or a request for an On The Record interview from FINRA.

 Whether the request is formal or informal, whether the testimony is recorded or not, all such interactions with the regulatory authorities is a serious matter, and brokers have good reason to be concerned.